Welcome

 Because there are many different approaches to mediation, you should have a clear idea about what you need from a mediator.
 To find out whether a candidate can really meet those needs, it will be useful to think of your first meeting as a sort of interview.
 During the first session you will also get a sense of what it is like for the parties to be in the same room discussing the particulars of the conflict.
 In deciding on a mediator, the most important criterion by far is whether or not you and the other parties feel the candidate can understand you and the issues in question.

-Here is a sample of questions that can help you clarify the mediator’s orientation.
-[Read more]
+Click here for questions that can help you clarify the mediator’s orientation.

-Adapted from A Guide to Divorce Mediation, by Gary J. Friedman, cofounder and co-director of The Center for Understanding in Conflict & The Center for Mediation in Law.
+Adapted from A Guide to Divorce Mediation, by Gary J. Friedman, Co-Founder and Co-Director of the Center for Understanding In Conflict.